 Australians struggles with credit card debt

 the debt-to-income ratio for the average Australian household

-If you don’t need the money for immediate expenses, paying off debt (or the occasional luxury), you might be looking to make a long-term investment with the extra money.
-You might consider contributing some or all of your refund to boost your super, or add it to a term deposit or savings account.
+If you don’t need the money for immediate expenses, paying off debt or the occasional luxury, you might be looking to make a long-term investment with the extra money.
+You might consider saving for retirement by investing some or all of your tax refund to boost your super contributions, or adding it to a term deposit or savings account.

-The Australian Government’s new HomeBuilder grant means that home renovations are on many people’s minds.
-If you’re thinking about home improvements that will add value to a property, experts say that repainting rooms, updating the kitchen and adding a bathroom are among the most profitable upgrades and home improvements5.
+More of us are considering investing in our homes, with studies showing that $1072.5 million of residential alterations and additions were approved in March 2021, a growth of 7.3% on the previous year5.
+If you’re thinking about home improvements that will add value to a property, experts say that repainting rooms, upgrading flooring, updating the kitchen and adding a bathroom are among the most profitable upgrades and home improvements.

 Make tax-deductible purchases

 If you’ve been holding off buying specific equipment for work, such as a new laptop or desk, now could be a good time to make the purchase.
 For purchases over $300, tax deductions are calculated on the depreciation of the ‘effective life’ of an item7.
 If you purchase them at the beginning of a financial year, the item has almost a full year to depreciate before you do your next tax return.